-The symposium will feature storytellers from all over the U.S. and many facets of the education ecosystem, each offering unique, creative reflections on the promise of public education.
+The symposium featured storytellers from all over the U.S. and many facets of the education ecosystem, each offering unique, creative reflections on the promise of public education.
 In what ways are we keeping that promise?
 In what ways do we still need to grow?
-Closing stories will come from KIND founder and CEO and author Daniel Lubetzky, and TED Talk star and celebrated author Chimamanda Ngozi Adichie.
+Closing stories were told by KIND founder and CEO and author Daniel Lubetzky, and TED Talk star and celebrated author Chimamanda Ngozi Adichie.

-Here are some of the stories you can look forward to at the Symposium:
+Here are some of the storytellers who joined us for the Symposium:

 - Linda Ryden, Washington DC, an elementary school “peace teacher” uses mindfulness to build students’ social and emotional skills

 - Ayanna Hudson, Washington DC, a leader at the National Endowment of the Arts advocates for arts education in schools, with help from student poets.